 In 1975, Fleer (makers of Dubble Bubble, based in Philly) sued Topps for monopolization over the baseball card market.
 After a lengthy battle, Fleer finally won the case in 1980… same year the Phillies won their 1st World Series.

 In 1981, Fleer and Donruss entered the market, and cards were retailed in wax packs with sticks of gum.
-Topps counter-sued and won exclusive rights for bubble gum, making 1981 the only year Fleer (and Donruss) baseball cards were packed with gum.
+Furious at the outcome, Topps brought it before an appellate court, and successfully overturned the ruling.

 I've mashed-up Fleer's crown-shaped logo with the Phillies to honor the World Series Champions.
 Each card purchase come with a matching adjustable size snap-back trucker cap.

 After purchasing some old wax packs to study the size and texture of gum sticks, I developed my own paint techniques in order to replicate it.
 Now, I hand-paint bubble gum directly onto vintage baseball cards to create small collectibles.